-Our aim is for the children to look smart at South Lake and we hope you will help us to achieve a high standard of uniform.
-Uniform is available to order directly online from the manufacturer at https://michaelhope.co.uk
+Our aim is for the children to look smart and be comfortable at South Lake and we hope you will help us to achieve this.

-Children should wear sensible ‘school-style’ shoes or sensible black trainers.
-White trainers may be worn with summer skirts or dresses.
+Children should wear practical ‘school-style’ shoes or trainers, which should be plain black or white.
 For safety reasons children must not wear high heeled, open back shoes, or flip flops.

 PE kit should be kept in a simple shoe bag – not a bulky holdall or backpack because of restricted storage space.
 All items must be labelled.
 The PE kit consists of: